 Here’s a small sampling of what you’ll find.

-In order to make changes to your site, you’ll have to dive into the HTML and CSS.
+In order to make changes to your site, you’ll have to dive into the code (OpenSource uses Twig).
 If you don’t have the skills to make those changes yourself, you’ll have to hire someone to do it for you.

 Integrations & Add-Ons